OpenEngineer/remotePLC/README.md

 n6 MapNode map_out.dat exact | lights433MHz ArduinoPWMOutput /dev/ttyACM0 9600 200 20 5
 ```

+Long configurations like this are a form of meta-programming, and bugs can quickly be introduced.
+That is why a data log is written every few cycles.
+This log contains a column for every number (if not hidden).
+For arrays containing more than one number, an index subscript is added to the block name in the log header.

+Once a configuration has been debugged an underscore can be appended to the names of the *blocks*, this limits the amount of data being written.
+The underscores don't need to be added to every occurance of that blockname in the configuration though.
+The *lines* see regular names and underscores as identifiers of the same *block*, the underscore only acts as a hiding marker.

 ## documentation
 see doc/remotePLC.pdf.
 I will move the introductory stuff to this readme.